Uncertainty-Aware Multimodal Fusion for Oral Lesion Classification: Methodology

-\textbf{3.
-Spectral-Shape and Unmixing-Oriented Features:} We also extract features that describe the overall shape of the reflectance spectrum.
+We also extract features that describe the overall shape of the reflectance spectrum.
 These include band-wise maxima and minima, the wavelengths at which they occur, peak-to-valley differences, and simple slope and curvature measures.
 Such features reflect changes in chromophore composition, including keratin, melanin, and oxygenated blood~\cite{jacques2013optical}.
+These descriptors complement haemoglobin-sensitive ratios by capturing global spectral trends that are less sensitive to absolute reflectance magnitude and illumination variability.